 - there are appropriate arrangements in place for the children of the marriage under 18 years (if applicable).

-Your divorce will become final one month and one day after the Registrar hears your application.
+Your divorce will become final one month and one day after the Court determines your application.
 Once your divorce is final, a certificate of divorce will be issued providing that your marriage is legally at an end and from that time you can re-marry.

 Once a divorce is granted, the time limit within which proceedings for property settlement or spousal maintenance may be brought (without an application for leave to proceed out of time) is 12 months from the date of the divorce.